-The five iron meteorites displayed on this page, which constitute the newly designated group IIG, sharing the charateristics of low-Ni, high-P hexahedrites, are presented here courtesy of the Dr. J. Piatek Collection.
+The five iron meteorites displayed on this page, which constitute the newly designated group IIG, sharing the characteristics of low-Ni, high-P hexahedrites, are presented here courtesy of the Dr. J. Piatek Collection.

-An iron mass was found in 1859 in western Alabama, USA, followed in subsequent years by the recovery of five additional masses.
-The six iron masses had a combined weight of 43.8 kg.
+An iron mass was found in 1859 in western Alabama, USA, followed in subsequent years by the recovery of five additional masses; these six iron masses had a combined weight of 43.8 kg.
 In 1867, an extensively oxidized 3.63 kg mass was plowed up 250 km east of the Tombigbee River find.
-Although the meteorite has been given the name Auburn, it is commonly considered to be a transported piece of Tombigbee River.
-Tombigbee River was initially classified as an ungrouped iron, but since it was shown to have similar compositions to two later found iron meteorites, La Primitiva and Bellsbank, these three meteorites became known as the Bellsbank Trio.
+The meteorite was given the name Auburn, and although historically considered to be a transported piece of Tombigbee River, it was demonstrated by Hilton and Walker (2019) that it is likely a separate iron belonging to the IIAB group.
+Tombigbee River was initially classified as an ungrouped iron, but when it was shown to have similar compositions to two later found iron meteorites, La Primitiva and Bellsbank, these three meteorites became known as the Bellsbank Trio.
 The photo above shows a 117.2 g slice of this rare fall, acquired from the United States National Museum, Smithsonian Institution by Dr. J. Piatek. > read more

 Between 1888 and 1911, six iron masses weighing together 27.4 kg were found in and around the nitrate plants in the Tarapaca Region of Chile.
 The photo above shows a 74 g partial slice, acquired from Sergey VasilievSV Meteorites by Dr. J. Piatek.